Mahad: Mahad Port

-Gangharpale Buddhist Caves
+Gandharpale Buddhist Caves

 According to the mythological story, Gandharpale Caves are the sculptured houses built in one night by the Pandavas.
-Originally these caves are Buddhist caves build during the reign of Prince Vishnupalita Kanbhoja.
+Originally these caves are Buddhist caves build during the reign of Vishnupalita Kambhoja.

-2016 Flood in Sawitri river
+2016 Flood in Savitri river

 In 2016, a major flood hit Mahad because of the collapse of the British era bridge on Mumbai-Goa highway and caused great losses.
 The incident resulted in the loss of 42 lives.

 Several disasters like floods and landslides have continuously devastated markets and old houses, specifically classic Konkani-styled architecture, causing great loss of life.
 This is primarily due to lower elevation of the city compared to surrounding areas and being surrounded by rivers on all sides, making the city like a triangular island.
 Also, Konkan, receives predominantly very heavy rainfall in comparison to rest of Maharashtra.

 Geography

 Mahad is situated at southernmost tip of Raigad district in Konkan region at an altitude of 59 ft and is surrounded by Sahyadri Mountains.
 Savitri river originates from Savitri Point in Mahabaleshwar and flows through Mahad to the delta in Arabian sea via Bankot.

 Mahad has a tropical climate and witnesses heavy rainfall during monsoon.
 Summers are very hot and winters are cold with a thick fog lay over city during morning hours.
 Mahad receives the highest rainfall in Raigad district because of the rain catcher forest of Raigad Fort Natural Reserve and famous hill station Mahabaleshwar.
 Mahad receives an average annual rainfall above 4000 mm.
-Mahad has a favourable climate for the growth of alphonso mango and coconut trees.
+Mahad has a favorable climate for the growth of alphonso mango and coconut trees.